Dirac231/BCHamming/README.md

 ## How we divided the work

-We used the built-in method of the github [projects](https://github.com/Dirac231/BCHamming/projects/1?fullscreen=true) to track and coordinate the work to do.
+We used the built-in method of github [projects](https://github.com/Dirac231/BCHamming/projects/1?fullscreen=true) to track and coordinate the work to do.